hoomano/mojodex/background/README.md

 - Launched from: `backend/app/models/session.py`

 This process is called when a user starts a new session.
 It generates a session title that could be useful to identify the session later, in a history interface for example.

-### TaskToolExecution
-- Resource: `background/app/routes/task_tool_execution.py`
-- Cortex: `background/app/models/cortex/task_tool_execution_cortex.py`
-- Launched from: `backend/app/routes/task_tool_execution.py`

-This process is called to execute a tool in a task.
-It is launched with the label of the tool to use and a description of the tool's parameters.

-> A documentation about using tools in tasks will be coming soon.

 ### ExtractTodos
 - Resource: `background/app/routes/extract_todos.py`